WLAN-Pi/developers/style/WORKFLOW.md

 * isort
 * mypy

+However, we are moving to `ruff` to replace the functionality of these tools with one tool.
+One tool to rule them all?

 ### Testing

-You should install depends with `pip install .[testing]` and then you will be able to run `tox` to run tests.
+You can in general install `tox`, and then you will be able to run `tox` to run tests.

-## Building the Debian Package
+## Building the Debian package

 From the root directory of this repository run:

 ```bash
 dpkg-buildpackage -us -uc -b
 ```

+Iterate until you get files in `../` for the target application.

 See [PACKAGING.md](PACKAGING.md) for further reading.